Halkovaja/hello-world/README.md

 # hello-world
 first steps with github

-Halkohere, I like coffee and vodka.
+Halko here, I like coffee and vodka.